natalianrs/ETL_Pipeline_PostgreSQL/README.md

 - In order to achieve a simpler way to analyze the data, an otimized datawarehouse was build to stored all the data together, in a strutured aggregated way using dimensions.
 - This method simplified the data analytics team way of doing queries and provide an easy and faster results for the business strategy .

 ## 🛠 Project Structure:
-1. Modelagem dos dados relacionais;
+1. Dimensional Data Modeling;
-2. Coleta de dados das músicas e os logs de atividades dos usuários no app;
+2. Data extraction and collection;
-3. Carregamento dos dados em um Data Warehouse em PostgreSQL;
+3. Loading data into a Data Warehouse based in PostgreSQL;

 ![main](etl-pipeline.png)
 ### Estrutura do repositório 📂